Kihumba/private-/D1/D1 Design/Visual Design Fundamentals/README.md

 # Visual Design Fundamentals

 ## Skill Description
 A person with this skill creates clean, visually pleasing designs that communicate their intended information clearly and simply.
-They solve design problems by bringing ideas to life in a tangable way, and use design concepts to give brands a unique style and voice.
+They solve design problems by bringing ideas to life in a tangible way, and use design concepts to give brands a unique style and voice.
 In addition to creating work that represents their expertise, and they are able to explain the design concepts and decisions behind their work.

 ## Output
 - **Build:** Create a wireframe, infographic, or other visual design for a real team at Andela or outside of Andela.
 Be sure to start your design with a deep understanding of what it intends to communicate and a moodboard that you can gather design elements on.
 You can practice by volunteering for a nonprofit who needs design support on either of these sites!